vitoriapacela/Neural_net_tira/Weekly_reports/Week_7.md

 - Preparing the demo was helpful to me, as explaining it also made me understand better what I developed and what lies behind the neural networks.
 - I implemented ProgramTest to test the training time and error rate under different numbers of neurons in the hidden layer.
 - I also made some plots to compare the time performance and the error rate according to the number of neurons in the hidden layer.
+- Improved the documentation for the Implementation and Testing documents.

 ## Challenges